ycpin0624/Carousel-ad-Template/README.md

 # Carousel-ad-Template
-The template of carousel advertisements base on ONLY JQuery and CSS.
+The template of carousel advertisements based on ONLY JQuery and CSS.